Ronda Payne" />

 Taking a bookkeeping course online is an ideal learning method for a variety of reasons.
 First is that often students get more information and more interaction than they would in their in-person courses.
 This is because through meeting and interaction tools, participants can speak up more often without fear of asking something within a large group.
 Questions can be asked when they arise and conversations with other participants aren’t confined to the classroom, they go where technology allows.

 Flexibility is king when it comes to online learning.
-You can attend a workshop from wherever you like so long as you have an internet connection and video-enabled devices.
+In an online bookkeeping or accounting program, you can attend classes from wherever you like so long as you have an internet connection and video-enabled devices.
 Plug in your earbuds and watch your workshop over lunch, or sit back with a glass of wine and make notes at home in the evening.
 While some sessions are conducted live and give the ability for live interaction with the instructor and other students, if you can’t attend, these are generally recorded so that you can watch them when you are available, making for the ultimate in flexibility.
 There is no need to drive to a campus, pay for parking or worry about the traffic ahead.

 You can ask questions, offer suggestions and generally interact with the classroom at any time.
 Through online “classroom” tools that bring a class into one online space, you can weigh in when something is bugging you in the middle of the night and you need an answer.
 You won’t likely get a response at 3 am, but others will check in at their own times and you’ll gain that sense of classroom community.

 The only downside of online learning is that you must be able to push yourself more than you would in a traditional in-person classroom environment.
-Because you aren’t attending lectures or labs in person, you need to make the video sessions and corresponding homework a priority.
-This is especially true with booking courses where those who are coming at it with a minimal background will have a hard time catching up if they miss large portions of the lessons.
+Because you are not attending lectures or labs in person, you need to make the video sessions and corresponding homework a priority.
+This is especially true with booking or accounting courses where those who are coming at it with a minimal background will have a hard time catching up if they miss large portions of the lessons.

-Now is perhaps the best time to take advantage of an online bookkeeping course.
-With everyone focusing on online connections, it’s an ideal opportunity to learn and take your bookkeeping career to new levels.
+Now is perhaps the best time to invest in your continuing education.
+With everyone focusing on online connections, it is an ideal opportunity to learn and take your bookkeeping career to new levels.